aviferdman/LLMs-and-Multi-Agent-Orchestration---Assignment7/START_HERE.md

 ### What Is This?
 A **Multi-Agent Even-Odd Game Competition System** where autonomous AI agents compete in tournaments.

+**Every agent is an MCP (Model Context Protocol) server** - including the League Manager, Referees, and Players.
+All inter-agent communication happens via HTTP POST requests to `/mcp` endpoints using the `league.v2` protocol.

 ### Key Components

 | Component | Description | Port |